surveysolutions/docs/content/headquarters/api/survey-solutions-api/index.md

 automating some tasks and allows our users to build larger systems, which may compliment Survey Solutions to achieve larger goals.

-We have shown earlier how an external application may use [API to make Survey Solutions to export the data in the desired format](/headquarters/api-for-data-export).
+Some examples of use could be:

-Other examples of use could be:
+-   schedule periodic export of collected data
 -   an external dashboard or monitoring and reporting system, which updates some indicators every night and publishes them to a website, or